-U.S. Bank National Association Los Angeles, California Verification Agent Robert Thomas CPA, LLC Overland Park, Kansas This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy nor shall there be any sale of the Revenue Obligations by any person in any jurisdiction in which it is unlawful for such person to make such an offer, solicitation or sale.
+This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy nor shall there be any sale of the Revenue Obligations by any person in any jurisdiction in which it is unlawful for such person to make such an offer, solicitation or sale.
 The information set forth herein has been provided by the Orange County Sanitation District (the "District") and other sources that are believed by the District to be reliable.
 No dealer, broker, salesperson or other person has been authorized to give any information or to make any representations other than those contained in this Official Statement.
-If given or made, such other information or the Initial Purchaser in connection with any reoffering.
+If given or made, such other information or representations must not be relied upon as having been authorized by the District, the Corporation or the Initial Purchaser in connection with any reoffering.